r-saraujo/r-saraujo.github.io/index.md

 title: Home
 ---

 ## About me

 <div style="display: flex; align-items: flex-start; gap: 1.5em;">

 <div style="flex: 1;">
 I am an Assistant Researcher (Postdoc) at the Institute of Mathematics of the Polish Academy of Sciences (<a href="https://www.impan.pl/en/" target="_blank" rel="noopener noreferrer">IMPAN</a>), Warsaw, working in the Department of Mathematical Physics and Differential Geometry.
 I obtained my PhD at the <a href="https://www.uni-muenster.de/MathematicsMuenster/aboutus/index.shtml" target="_blank" rel="noopener noreferrer">University of Münster</a>, Germany, under the supervision of Christoph Böhm.
-Previously, I obtained my Master's degree at the Institute of Pure and Applied Mathematics (IMPA), Brazil, and my Bachelor's degree at the University of Brasília (UnB), Brazil.
+Previously, I obtained my Master's degree at the Institute of Pure and Applied Mathematics (<a href="https://impa.br/" target="_blank" rel="noopener noreferrer">IMPA</a>), Brazil, and my Bachelor's degree at the University of Brasília (UnB), Brazil.
 </div>

 <img src="/assets/img/Araujo_Profile_photo.jpg" alt="Photo of Roberto Araujo"